 Maianthemum racemosum is also known by many other names, Smilacina racemes, False Spikenard, American Spikenard, Wild Spikenard, False Solomon’s Seal, Feathery False Solomon’s Seal, Feathery false Lily of the Valley, Treacleberry, Solomon’s Plume.

-It is clump-forming from underground rhizomes.
+It is clump-forming.
+It grows from underground rhizomes.
 It is part of the Asparagaceae family of plants.
-Maianthemum racemosum is native to North America, the USA, Canada, and northern Mexico.
+Maianthemum racemosum is native to North America: the USA, Canada, and northern Mexico.
 The name racemosum refers to flowers appearing in racemes.
 It is a close relative to Polygonatum or Solomon’s Seal and therefore the name Fake Solomon’s Seal.

 Maianthemum racemosum grows to about 60cm or 2ft.
-The Maianthemum racemosum flowers are pyramid-shaped, fluffy, and appear as a terminal panicle.
+The Maianthemum racemosum flowers are pyramid-shaped.
+They are fluffy, and appear as a terminal panicle.
 They are white, fragrant and appear in spring.
 The lush foliage is broad-elliptical and alternating.
 The flowers are followed by green fruit that later turns into red berries.

 Other names or synonyms include: